-Documenting the decisions and problems that lead to new methods is vital not just for everyone to understand new processes, but also for other parts of your business to be able to adapt to new ideas.
+Documenting the decisions and problems that lead to new methods.
+It is vital not just for everyone to understand new processes, but also for other parts of your business to be able to adapt to new ideas.
 This should include reviewing the success of new practices.
-For example, if customer service streamlines a process, they should pay attention to the effect on their efficiency, but also how it impacts your overall Net Promoter Score.
+For example, if customer service streamlines a process, they should pay attention to the effect on their efficiency.
+But also how it impacts your overall Net Promoter Score.

-The ability to see and understand the reasons behind improvements can inspire your employees to innovate in their own work, and enables workers to collaborate with other skillsets to solve common issues.
+The ability to see and understand the reasons behind improvements can inspire your employees to innovate in their own work.
+And also can enable workers to collaborate with other skill sets to solve common issues.

 3. De-Silo Your Teams